decentraland/adr/RFC/RFC-3-synchronization-protocol.md

 ### `GET /content/contents/{ipfsCid}`

 Endpoint to retrieve all files: snapshots files, entity.json files and content files.
+The semantics of this endpoint are also explained in [ADR-79](/adr/ADR-79)

 ### `GET /content/pointer-changes`

-Enpoint that returns all the deployed entities in a period of time.
+Endpoint that returns all the deployed entities in a period of time.